niclindh/jekyll-podcast-template/README.md

 It is based on the standard Jekyll template and lifted many ideas from [Kinoskopie.de](https://github.com/lnwdr/kinoskopie.de)—thanks for sharing!

+## What’s new
+**Apr.
+24, 2018:**
+* Add compatibility with new Google Search podcast functionality
+* Add optional Apple Splash Banner on iOS
+* Update Jekyll to 3.8.0
+* Add Bundler

 ## Features

 * Includes [MediaElement][me] out of the box for playing each podcast on its own page